danielna/danielna.github.com/_posts/2013-06-26-getting-a-job-as-a-front-end-web-developer.md

 ---
 layout: post
-title: Getting a job as a Front-End Web Developer
+title: Getting a Job as a Front-End Web Developer
 subtitle: A post to centralize the advice I keep telling various people.
 tags: text
 permalink: /getting-a-job-as-a-front-end-web-developer.html